 Do you routinely ask your patients with some form of clinical depression (depressive disorders) or bipolar disorder to take an omega-3 fatty acid supplement?
 If not, why not?
-There is data to support use of such supplementation as an adjunct in the treatment of these disorders.
+There are data to support the use of such supplementation as an adjunct in the treatment of these disorders.

 1. Which omega-3 fatty acids?

 The omega-3 fatty acid mental health clinicians are most interested in is eicosapentaenoic acid (EPA).
 The other commonly used omega-3 fatty acid is docosahexaenoic acid (DHA).

 Do not recommend other omega-3 fatty acids like alpha linolenic acid (found in flaxseed) since they have not been shown to be helpful for mental health problems.

 2. What should the ratio of EPA to DHA be?

 For benefit in clinical depression, it is important that the amount of EPA in the supplement should be at least 1.5 times the amount of DHA.
 Preferably, the amount of EPA should be double that of DHA (or more).

 The manufacturing process should be “pharmaceutical grade”, i.e., very high quality.
 Firstly, the fish oil supplement should be highly pure, with mercury removed.
 Secondly, it should be manufactured without exposure to oxygen because fish oil deteriorates upon exposure to air.

 4. What should the total daily dose be?

 The total amount of omega-3 fatty acids in the supplement should be about 1000 mg per day; perhaps up to 2000 mg/day.